sillygoose/mme-record/README.md

 - access accurate GPS location using iPhone app
 - better vehicle data for viewing in a iPhone app
 - define the minimum trip and charge in the YAML file
+- trips and charges are written out to files for easier playback and smaller size

 <a id='requirements'></a>
 ## Requirements